Aphids

 Aphid Damage

-Aphids contaminate plant parts, leaving them unmarketable.
+Aphids may contaminate harvested plant parts, leaving them unmarketable.
 Their feeding may cause stunted, yellowed, distorted, and/or curled leaves and loss of plant vigor.
-Aphids secrete a sticky substance called honeydew, on which sooty mold fungi may grow.
+Aphids secrete a sticky, clear substance called honeydew, on which sooty mold fungi may grow.
 Lettuce root aphids feed on roots of host plants.
+Under heavy attack, plants will wilt during warm temperatures.
+Developing lettuce heads fail to develop properly, remaining soft and reducing yield.
+Plants may collapse and die when aphid populations are extremely high over a long period.
+Masses of white, woolly material along with aphids can be present on the roots.
+Individual rootlets turn brown and die.

 Aphid Management